-- Work with the UC Office of the President of Academic Affairs and the CSU Office of Degree Programs and Educational Opportunities to 1) promote energy minor or major degree programs, 2) collaborate and/or provide expertise in the development of complementary new and revised courses that will form a comprehensive integrated approach to energy education, and 3) consult with campus-specific administrators to define additional courses needed to meet the growing need for graduates with skills in energy efficiency and related fields, - Student interns work with many campus groups and organizations to promote energy efficiency and green careers to the student body,

-- Student interns will work with campus EOP Programs to ensure that minority, low income and disadvantaged students are fully engaged in our energy efficiency and green career path programs.
+- Office of Degree Programs and Educational Opportunities to 1) promote energy minor or major degree programs, 2) collaborate and/or provide expertise in the development of complementary new and revised courses that will form a comprehensive integrated approach to energy education, and 3) consult with campus-specific administrators to define additional courses needed to meet the growing need for graduates with skills in energy efficiency and related fields. - O Student interns work with many campus groups and organizations to promote energy efficiency and green careers to the student body, - Student interns will work with campus EOP Programs to ensure that minority, low income and disadvantaged students are fully engaged in our energy efficiency and green career path programs.
 Many students do not apply for admission to college because no one in their family has ever attended college or because college seems too expensive.
-EOP aims to improve the access, retention and graduation of students who have been historically disadvantaged, either socially or economically, - Student Interns promote energy efficiency throughout the campus by performing energy assessments and providing recommended actions to operate more efficiently, - Provides a pathway to green jobs through professional development, training, mentoring, integrated academic curricula, internships, project based learning, and a broad-based professional network, and - Students are offered job shadowing and internships with IOUs, Universities, other entities or government agencies.
+EOP aims to improve the access, retention and graduation of students who have been historically disadvantaged, either socially or economically, - Student Interns promote energy efficiency throughout the campus by performing energy assessments and providing recommended actions to operate more efficiently,

+- Provides a pathway to green jobs through professional development, training, mentoring, integrated academic curricula, internships, project based learning, and a broad-based professional network, and - Students are offered job shadowing and internships with IOUs, Universities, other entities or government agencies.